linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 ### STRESS CASE SENSITIVITIES FOR STRESS TESTING

-Stress case cashflows are compared to maturities,  including commercial paper.
+Stress case cashflows are compared to maturities,  including [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]].
 The result of the stress analysis is useful in understanding a specific issuer's sensitivity to unforeseen adverse events and its vulnerability to a restriction of external funding.
 The analysis gives us helpful insight into the time period over which an issuer could withstand a stressed environment

 The following are some of the critical variables that play a role in the evaluation of an issuer's cashflow in a stress analysis: